 [5.3.5.5.
 The vehicle shall only perform an evasive lane crossing if another vehicle in the evading lane is not forced to unmanageably decelerate due to that manoeuvre.]

+Paragraph 5.4.2.1., amended to read:

 5.4.2.1.
-In case of a planned event that would prevent the ALKS from continuing the operation, a transition demand shall be given early enough to ensure the minimal risk maneuver , in case the driver would not resume control, would bring the vehicle to standstill before the planned event occurs.
+In case of a planned event that would prevent the ALKS from continuing the operation, a transition demand shall be given early enough to ensure the minimal risk manoeuvre, in case the driver would not resume control, would bring the vehicle to standstill before the planned event occurs.

+Paragraph 5.5.1 (renumbered), amended to read:

 5.5.2.1.
 The minimum risk manoeuvre shall bring the vehicle to standstill unless the system is deactivated by the driver during the manoeuvre.

-This shall be in a target stop area considered to be the greatest of risk achievable under the given circumstances (e.g. traffic situation, environmental conditions, system failures), performed according to paragraph 5.2.6. if the ALKS is capable of performing alane change Otherwise, within its current lane, or in the case the lane markings are not visible, following an appropriate trajectory taking into account surrounding traffic and road infrastructure.
+This shall be in a target stop area considered to be the greatest minimising minimisation of risk achievable under the given circumstances (e.g. traffic situation, environmental conditions, system failures), performed according to paragraph 5.2.6., if a lane change is required to reach the target stop area and the ALKS is capable of performing a MRM lane change during an MRM.

+Otherwise, within its current lane, or in the case the lane markings are not visible, following an appropriate trajectory taking into account surrounding traffic and road infrastructure.

+Paragraph 5.5.2. (second), to be deleted:

+5.5.2.
+The minimum risk manoeuvre shall bring the vehicle to standstill unless the system is deactivated by the driver during the manoeuvre.

+Renumber paragraphs 6.3.5. and 6.3.6. to 6.3.6. and 6.3.7.

+Insert new paragraph 6.3.5. to read:

+6.3.5.
+Any driver activation of the direction indicator shall immediately initiate a transition demand as specified in paragraph 5.4., when the input exceeds a reasonable threshold designed to prevent unintentional activation.

 Paragraph 6.4.3. and its sub-paragraphs, amended to read:

 6.4.3.
 Transition phase and minimum risk manoeuvre